ckeditor/ckeditor5/docs/builds/index.md

 		// ------------------------------ Resolutions ----------------------------------------------

+		'quiz-resolution-usingBuilds': {
+			content: 'Based on you previous answers, you should check out the {@link builds/guides/overview predefined builds}.
+You can also browse other installation methods listed below.',
+			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
+		},

+		'quiz-resolution-onlineBuilder': {
+			content: 'Based on you previous answers, you should check out the <a href="https://ckeditor.com/ckeditor-5/online-builder/">Online Builder</a>.
+You can also browse other installation methods listed below.',
+			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
+		},

 		'quiz-resolution-usingFrameworks': {
 			content: 'Based on you previous answers, you should check out official {@link builds/guides/frameworks/overview integrations with popular JavaScript frameworks}.
+You can also browse other installation methods listed below.',
+			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
+		},

+		'quiz-resolution-usingDLL': {
+			content: 'Based on you previous answers, you should check out the {@link builds/guides/development/dll-builds DLL webpack} solution.
 You can also browse other installation methods listed below.',
 			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
 		},